ExMember/exmember.github.io/_drafts/what_are_specifications.md

 There are several ways this can happen and in most cases multiple factors are present to varying extent.

-- Despite her best effort, Alice's specification may still be ambiguous
+- Despite her best effort, Alice's specification may still be ambiguous.
-- In an effort to be precise and unambiguous Alice's specification may not say what she intended
+- In an effort to be precise and unambiguous Alice's specification may not say what she intended.
-- In an effort to be precise and unambiguous, Alice's spec may have been so difficult to read that Barbara misinterpreted it
+- In an effort to be precise and unambiguous, Alice's spec may have been so difficult to read that Barbara misinterpreted it.

 Alice and Barbara work very hard to be able to read and write precise and unambiguous specifications in natural language, but this is a fundamentally